Principal Investigator

 Undergraduates

-Maddie Gaasch Summer 2023 Meet Maddie, the junior neuroscience wiz with a knack for unraveling the mysteries of the brain while gracefully maneuvering through life's slopes.
+Summer REU 2023 and continued undergraduate researcher Meet Maddie, the junior neuroscience wiz with a knack for unraveling the mysteries of the brain while gracefully maneuvering through life's slopes.
 When she's not dissecting the intricacies of neural pathways, you can find her shredding on the ski slopes or whipping up gourmet delights in the kitchen.
 In the lab, Maddie's research on aromatase in Hyla Chrysoscelis has her nose deep in ISH and HCR protocols, chasing after frog secrets with a fervor only matched by her enthusiasm for hiking up mountains.
 And when she's not sciencing away, you'll catch her out on the town, treating herself to dinner with friends or scavenging for treasures in thrift stores, all while plotting her next literary conquest.
 Maddie: where brains, brawn, and banter collide!
 Favorite lab item: Pink labeling tape Culinary skill level: (4 stars) foodie meets college budget |

 Lab Alumni